tpremoli/ADMIRE-DL/design.md

 All the options can be found in `supplemental_files/sample_configs/_options.yml`.

 - **task_name**: The name of the task.
 This should be descriptive, written with snake_case
 - **dataset**: The prepped dataset to use.
 Usually an axial dataset.
+This should be a folder containing `train`, `test`, and `val` folders, with CN and AD folders inside each of those.
 - **architecture**: The architecture to be used for this task.
 Should follow naming convention from the [Keras docs](https://keras.io/api/applications).
 The supported architectures are `VGG16 | VGG19 | ResNet50 | ResNet152 | DenseNet121 | DenseNet201`
 - **method**: The training method to use.
 This can be `pretrain` or `transferlearn`.
 - **batch_size**: The batch size to use in the training task.
 Default is 32.